opattison/newbound-light-syntax/README.md

 There aren’t enough legible, intentionally designed light syntax themes for text editors.

 **newbound** is a light theme for [Atom](https://atom.io), based on the hues and shades from [Oliver Pattison’s website](https://olivermak.es).
-Optimized for writing markdown and front-end development, it should also work for general use.
+Optimized for writing Markdown and front-end development, it should also work for general use.

 ![16 swatches of each color](http://opensource.olivermak.es/images/2016-03-27-swatches.png)